RWS/passolo-api-docs/sdkconcepts/overview.md

 ## What does the Passolo SDK cover? ##
 Passolo is a core application developed in C++.
 All available add-ins shipped with the product were developed using this SDK.
 Customers with specific requirements can use this SDK to develop their own Add-Ins.
 Add-Ins are grouped into the following types.
-* Exporting string entries
+* Exporting string entries into files (for external translation), including uploading to external systems
-* Importing string entries (from previously eported files)
+* Importing string entries (from previously exported files), including import from external systems
 * Parse custom resources (other than standard) from executables and DLLs
 * Parse any user defined resource file format
-* Resource display to visualize and edit translatable resources from translation lists
+* Resource display to visualize and edit translatable resources from translation list resources
-* Segmentation Used to split large tokens into smaller pieces
+* Segmentation to split parsed key/value pairs into single sentences for better matching and translation
-* Translate strings, find fuzzy matches and concordances, store translations
+* Find translation matches in external TMs, find known terminology in external termbases, connect to external MT systems, store translations into TMs
 * Implement your own spell checking Add-Ins
 * Add functionality to and define additional menu commands into the Tools menu